Statzilla/statzilla-to-the-rescue/readme.md

-We've built this HTML5 time-killer game during [47hous](http://47hours.org/) hackathon to help users of [statzilla.ru](www.statzilla.ru) web services have a good time while their we cook their data.
+We've built this HTML5 time-killer game during [47hous](http://47hours.org/) hackathon to help users of [statzilla.ru](www.statzilla.ru) web services have a good time while we cook their data.

 ## Gameplay and controls